 It should be noted that while the estate tax exemption is portable among spouses at death, the GST tax exemption is not portable.
 Also, most states that have separate state estate tax regimes (such as Connecticut and New York) do not permit portability.
 This creates an extra level of complication.
 Use of other estate planning options, such as bypass trusts at the first death of a married couple, may be most useful where these limits on portability are applicable.

 Additionally, if you are a married couple and live in a state with a state estate tax (or own real property in a state with a state estate tax, such as Connecticut, Massachusetts or New York), there may be provisions that should be added to your documents which could save state estate taxes at the death of the first spouse.

 Exploit the Gift Tax Annual Exclusion Amount

 Your annual exclusion gifts may be made directly to your beneficiaries or to trusts that you establish for their benefit.
-It is important to note, however, that gifts to most trusts will not qualify for the gift tax annual exclusion unless the beneficiaries have certain limited rights to the gifted assets (commonly known as "Crummey" withdrawal powers).
-If you have created a trust that contains beneficiary withdrawal powers, it is essential that your Trustees send Crummey letters to the beneficiaries whenever you (or anyone else) makes a trust contribution.
-For a more detailed explanation of Crummey withdrawal powers, please see the December 2004 issue of Personal Planning Strategies, available on our Web site.
+It is important to note, however, that gifts to trusts will not qualify for the gift tax annual exclusion unless the beneficiaries have certain limited rights to the gifted assets (commonly known as "Crummey" withdrawal powers).
+If you have created a trust that contains beneficiary withdrawal powers, it is essential that your Trustees send Crummey letters to the beneficiaries whenever you (or anyone else) make a trust contribution.
+For a more detailed explanation of Crummey withdrawal powers, please see the article on page 3 of this newsletter.

 If you have created an insurance trust, remember that any amounts contributed to the trust to pay insurance premiums are considered additions to the trust.
 As a result, the Trustees should send Crummey letters to the beneficiaries to notify them of their withdrawal rights over these contributions.
 Without these letters, transfers to the trust will not qualify for the gift tax annual exclusion.